yakampe/TDDPredict/README.md

-# Test-Driven Development (TDD) Enhancement Plugin for IntelliJ
+# TDD Predict

+TDD Predict is a Test-Driven Development (TDD) Enhancement Plugin for IntelliJ.
+It is designed to make Test-Driven Development more enjoyable and gamified, especially when doing katas or general development.
+This plugin streamlines the TDD workflow and allows you to easily track your test predictions and history.

 [JetBrains Marketplace Link](https://plugins.jetbrains.com/plugin/21641-tdd-predict)

 ![TDDPredict](https://cdn.discordapp.com/attachments/1077304012329721856/1103153885025140807/TDDPredict.gif)

-The TDD Enhancement Plugin is designed to make Test-Driven Development more enjoyable and gamified, especially when doing katas or general development.
-This plugin streamlines the TDD workflow and allows you to easily track your test predictions and history.

 ## Features